moding-il/bizdoc.core/README.md

 }
 ```

-> The implementation of the QueryAsync should handle different Axis types, such as range and patterns.
+> The implementation of the QueryAsync should be able to handle different Axis values, including range, arrays and patterns.

 #### Querying

-Use the `CubeService` to preform queries on cubes and indices.
+Use the `CubeService` to preform queries on _cubes_ and _indices_.
 It maintains clear syntax and avoid SQL phrasing in your project.

 ```c#
 public class MyForm : FormBase<MyFormModel> {